jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### 2. Setup workflow

-Now we add a Github workflow file to your project - this will ensure Actions is trigger and runs so we can build and deploy.
+Now we add a GitHub workflow file to your project - this will ensure Actions is trigger and runs so we can build and deploy.
 Though there are many similar Jekyll-related actions to choose from, we chose [Jekyll Actions][3] from the marketplace for this tutorial.
 It simple to setup but gives enough flexibility.